ljw1004/csharpspec/csharp/classes.md

 ### Partial methods (recap)

 When a method declaration includes a `partial` modifier, that method is said to be a ***partial method***.
-Partial methods can only be declared as members of partial types (§10.2), and are subject to a number of restrictions.
-Partial methods are further described in §10.2.7.
+Partial methods can only be declared as members of partial types ([Partial types](classes.md#partial-types)), and are subject to a number of restrictions.
+Partial methods are further described in [Partial methods](classes.md#partial-methods).

 ### Extension methods